Taube Family Foundation

 Based on the foundation's grantmaking patterns and leadership statements, the following factors appear important:

-2. Relationship Development: The foundation has made its largest gifts to organizations with which Tad and Dianne Taube maintained ongoing relationships.
+2. Relationship Development: The foundation has made its largest gifts to organisations with which Tad and Dianne Taube maintained ongoing relationships.
 Multi-million dollar gifts to Stanford, Lucile Packard Children's Hospital, and other institutions developed over years or decades.

 3. Institutional Strength and Impact: The foundation has supported major institutions and projects with broad community impact, from university buildings to hospital facilities to cultural venues.